CloudNationHQ/az-cn-go-wammcp/README.md

 **Adding to AI agents**

-To use this MCP server with AI agents (Claude Desktop, OpenCode, Codex CLI, or other MCP-compatible clients), add it to their configuration file:
+To use this MCP server with AI agents (Claude CLI, Copilot, Codex CLI, or other MCP-compatible clients), add it to their configuration file:

 ```json
 {